 At a glance

 Our work to close the gender gap falls into three broad areas, with an emphasis on reaching low-income women and girls in South Asia and sub-Saharan Africa, including Bangladesh, India, Ethiopia, Kenya, Nigeria, Tanzania, and Uganda.
-These countries are among the largest economies in their regions and are home to promising efforts focused on women’s empowerment.
+These countries represent some of the largest economies in their regions and are home to promising efforts focused on women’s empowerment.

 First, we support the work of partners to break down structural barriers that women and girls face simply because of their gender.
 Second, we focus on lifting up individual women by backing projects and programs that help them overcome existing, day-to-day barriers.
 And finally, we weave gender equality into the fabric of our organization through our gender integration approach.